believer/devlog/pages/how-to-save-and-quit-vim.md

 id: '60c1bd0a-b6bc-4794-9505-12bfa90cb72f'
 title: 'How to save and quit Vim'
 tags: page
+excerpt: |
-excerpt: There's a joke around the internet that it's impossible to quit [[Vim]], but we'll see that it's actually not that hard.
+  There's a joke around the internet that it's impossible to quit [[Vim]], but we'll see that it's actually not that hard.
 First of all, make sure that you're in normal mode.
 If you haven't changed any settings, you'll get to normal mode by pressing Esc.
 From here you can use any of the following commands:

 ---

-# How to save and quit Vim
+<h2 class="text-3xl font-semibold mb-4"><a href="/journals/How to save and quit Vim">How to save and quit Vim</a></h2>

 <div class="space-y-2">
 <div class="element-block ml-0"><div class="flex-1">There's a <a class="text-indigo-400" href="https://twitter.com/iamdevloper/status/435555976687923200" target="_blank" rel="">joke around the internet</a> that it's impossible to quit <a class="text-teal-400 group" href="/pages/vim"><span class="text-gray-500 group-hover:text-yellow-500">[[</span>Vim<span class="text-gray-500 group-hover:text-yellow-500">]]</span></a>, but we'll see that it's actually not that hard.
 First of all, make sure that you're in <strong class="text-rose-400">normal mode</strong>.
 If you haven't changed any settings, you'll get to normal mode by pressing <code>Esc</code>.
 From here you can use any of the following commands:</div></div>